Andre the Giant Has a Posse: History

 "Andre the Giant Has a Posse" is also the title of a 1995 documentary short by Helen Stickler, which was the first documentary to feature Shepard Fairey and chronicle his influential street art campaign.
-The film screened worldwide, most notably in the 1997 Sundance Film Festival.
+The film screened worldwide, most notably at the 1997 Sundance Film Festival.
 In 2003, Village Voice film critic Ed Halter described the film as: "legendary" and "a canonical study of a Gen-X media manipulation.
 One of the keenest examinations of '90s underground culture".